 The purpose of this book, One Contact Resolution 2nd Edition, is to help contact center managers use best practices for improving customer experience.

-2017 CX Best Practice Award Winner – CSR Selection – Blue Cross Blue Shield of Massachusetts
+2017 and 2018 CX Best Practice Award Winner – CSR Selection – Blue Cross Blue Shield of Massachusetts

 Criteria: This award recognizes the organization that has demonstrated a CX best practice which improved, or helped maintain high first call resolution (FCR) and customer experience (CX) performance.

 At Blue Cross Blue Shield of Massachusetts, we work hard to make sure that our nearly three million members have access to the high-quality, affordable health care they expect and deserve.
 For more than 80 years, our company has focused on making our vision a reality for the individuals, families, and businesses we serve.

 Many Blue Cross employees enter the company through Member Service.
 We make a considerable investment – both in time and money – to train them.
 Then, once the 18-month commitment period is over, many take jobs elsewhere in the company.
 This is good for other departments because our CSRs are solidly trained, but the attrition rate in Member Service was higher than we liked, and we frequently struggled to maintain enough experienced staff.

 To address this issue, we developed a three-pronged approach: interview training and development for leaders, implementation of hiring software, and a new recruiting process.